SilverLinings89/VirusSimulator/README.md

 [![CircleCI](https://circleci.com/gh/SilverLinings89/VirusSimulator/tree/main.svg?style=svg)](https://circleci.com/gh/SilverLinings89/VirusSimulator/tree/main)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.
+This is an Angular Web app with a basic implementation of the SIR Network algorithm to simulate the spread of infectious disease based on a traffic model.

 ## Setup

-Run `npm i` to install all dependencies.
+Run `pnpm i` to install all dependencies.

 ## Development server